Félix Vallotton was a Swiss painter who left his home country to join the artistic nebula of Paris at the fin de siècle—the end of the century.

 One of the most famous artists of the 20th century was Frida Kahlo.
-She became an international icon of our age, not only because of her paintings, but also because of her story, a story of independence, emancipation, freedom, but also of suffering.
+She became an international icon of our age, not only because of her paintings, but also because of her story: a story of independence, emancipation, freedom, and suffering.

 Let’s see what impact her turbulent life and mental health had on her art.